Hey, I'm Zoltán Matók, a senior fullstack iOS developer and UI designer from

 I open sourced the exported runtime headers for Xcode 6 (which were instrumental for finding the points in the Xcode runtime to hook into) and a GUI tool I wrote that can easily export runtime headers from any mac app.
 There’s also a blog post I wrote explaining the process of writing plugins for Xcode.

-Made Game Box Challenge, a trivia game, which came from a desire to give people the joy of playing the "Back of the box blurb trivia" game played by the editors on the GameInformer podcast.
+Designed and coded Game Box Challenge, a trivia game, which came from a desire to give people the joy of playing the "Back of the box blurb trivia" game played by the editors on the GameInformer podcast.

 GameInformer had no mobile app or mobile optimized site at the time (they only released a mobile optimized site in July, 2018 😭) and as an avid reader I wanted to have a better experience reading their site so I wrote GamingNews which parses the RSS feed of their site and crawls the page of each article to parse out review scores, images, videos and comments.
 It was originally called GI Reader, but the app was rejected on copyright grounds and GameInformer refused to grant me permission to use their name in an unofficial app.
 I renamed the app but kept a disclamer on the about page and I display the names of the authors on the articles.